teaksoon/libsk_oled/README.md

 5. sk_oled_showLine(_row_1,_row_2,_col_1,_col_2,_state) - Draw a Diagonal Line
 6. sk_oled_showRadialSpokes(_row,_col,_len,_len_idx,_step,__step_idx,_state) - Draw Radial Spokes

-The "C" version have smaller memory footprint as it does not need a video buffer of 1024 bytes to handle pixel based rendering.
+NOTE: The "C" version have smaller memory footprint as it does not need to use a video buffer of 1024 bytes to handle pixel based rendering.
+---

 How to install this library into Arduino IDE Software ?
 ---